AitoDotAI/kickstart/README.md

   }
 }
 ```
-Double check the JSON with care and add any necessary specifications such as links and text analyzers (treats the value as separate words instead of a single class).
+Double check the JSON with care and add any necessary specifications such as [links](https://aito.ai/docs/api/#post-api-v1-search) (connects two tables on one column) and [text analyzers](https://aito.ai/docs/api/#schema-analyzer) (treats the value as separate words instead of a single class).
 Make sure the linked columns have the same type.
 With our sample data, here’s how the full schema creation request looks like (replace the environment name and api key with yours):

 ```
 curl --request PUT \